w3f/polkadot-wiki/docs/learn/learn-nominator.md

 :::info Validator vs Operator

 A validator is the node, the physical equipment with installed software that allows to produce new blocks and earn rewards.
-An operator is the entity responsible for setting up, running an maintaining the node.
+An operator is the entity responsible for setting up, running and maintaining the node.
 An operator can have multiple validators under different sub-identities.
 For example, `ZUG CAPITAL/07` is one of the numerous validators belonging to the operator Zug Capital.